oracle-devrel/terraform-oci-lakehouse/README.md

 ## Prerequisites

-- Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `buckets`, `database-family`, `data-catalog-family`, `policies`.
+- Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `buckets`, `database-family`, `data-catalog-family`.

 - Quota to create the following resources: 1 ADW, 1 bucket, 1 data catalog.